QuantEcon/lecture-python.myst/lectures/lagrangian_lqdp.md

 from scipy.linalg import schur
 ```

-# Lagrangian for LQ control
+# Lagrangian for LQ Control

 +++